apache/cloudstack-documentation/source/installguide/configuration.rst

 Field     Field                                                       Value
 ========  =========================================================  ======================================================================================================================================
 account   remote.access.vpn.client.iprange                           The range of IPs to be allocated to remotely access the VPN clients.
-The first IP in the range is                                                                                                          used by the VPN server. account   allow.public.user.templates                                If false, users will not be able to create public templates. account   use.system.public.ips                                      If true and if an account has one or more dedicated public IP ranges, IPs are                                                                                                                              acquired from the system pool after all the IPs dedicated to the account have been consumed. account   use.system.guest.vlans                                     If true and if an account has one or more dedicated guest VLAN ranges, VLANs are allocated from the                                                                                                        system pool after all the VLANs dedicated to the account have been consumed. account   router.service.offering                                    Uuid of the service offering used by virtual routers; if NULL - system offering will be used
+The first IP in the range is                                                                                                          used by the VPN server. account   allow.public.user.templates                                If false, users will not be able to create public Templates. account   use.system.public.ips                                      If true and if an account has one or more dedicated public IP ranges, IPs are                                                                                                                              acquired from the system pool after all the IPs dedicated to the account have been consumed. account   use.system.guest.vlans                                     If true and if an account has one or more dedicated guest VLAN ranges, VLANs are allocated from the                                                                                                        system pool after all the VLANs dedicated to the account have been consumed. account   router.service.offering                                    Uuid of the service offering used by virtual routers; if NULL - system offering will be used